Kotex

-Kotex (/ˈkoʊtɛks/; KOH-teks) is an American brand of menstrual hygiene products, which includes the Kotex maxi, thin and ultra-thin pads, the Security tampons, and the Lightdays pantiliners.
-Most recently, the company has added U by Kotex to its menstrual hygiene product line.
+Kotex (/ˈkoʊtɛks/; KOH-teks) is a global brand of menstrual hygiene products, which includes the Kotex maxi, teen and ultra-thin pads, Bamboo Pads and Liners, BioCare pads and Liners, U by Kotex Click tampons, and Kotex daily and absorbent liners.
 Kotex is owned and managed by Kimberly-Clark, a consumer products corporation active in more than 80 countries.

 History

 The modern, commercial, disposable pads started in the late nineteenth century with the Hartmann company in Germany, and Johnson & Johnson in the United States.
 In the UK, the Birmingham firm of Southall Brothers & Barclay was advertising "sanitary towels" in The Family Doctor and Home Medical Adviser in the early 1890s.

 In the United States, Kotex was launched in 1920 by Kimberly-Clark to make use of leftover cellucotton (wood pulp fiber) from World War One bandages.
 An employee noted that the pads had a "cotton-like texture" which was abbreviated to "cot-tex" and then made the product name with alternate spelling.

 In the 1920s, Kimberly-Clark placed advertisements in the women's magazines Good Housekeeping and Ladies' Home Journal.
 Although some readers were offended by the ads, the product's success led to more advertisements.
 Kimberly-Clark also promoted Kotex in Good Housekeeping by using intimate advice columnist Mary Pauline Callender.

 Originally sold in a hospital blue box at 12 for 60 cents, Victorian sexual prudishness caused slow acceptance until Montgomery Ward began advertising them in its 1926 catalog, reaching $11 million sales in 1927 in 57 countries.
-It became one of the first self-service items in American retailing history after it was strategically placed on countertops with a special payment box so that the woman didn't have to ask a clerk for it and touch hands.
-Tampax appeared in 1936.
+It became one of the first self-service items in American retailing history after it was strategically placed on countertops with a special payment box so that the woman didn't have to ask a clerk for it and touch hands.Tampax appeared in 1936.
 Belts were needed until the 1970 introduction of Stayfree by Personal Products Co. and New Freedom Pads by Kimberly-Clark.

 New Freedom is a former brand in the Kotex family.
 New Freedom was one of the first beltless pads manufactured in the early 1970s.